 We are also obliged to various delegate experts, company representatives and other eminent personalities who supported the conference by facilitating active discussion forums.
 We sincerely thank the Organizing Committee Members.

-So as continuation of Addiction Congress 2022, we would like to heartily invite you to our upcoming 12th World congress on Addictive Disorders & Addiction Therapy scheduled July 17-18, 2023 Zurich, Switzerland.
+So as continuation of Addiction Congress 2023, we would like to heartily invite you to our upcoming 13th World congress on Addictive Disorders & Addiction Therapy scheduled October 24-25, 2024 in Zurich, Switzerland.

 We look forward to seeing your benign presence with active contribution and support to make this event successful once more.